 A Western North Carolina Farm: Virtual Tour

 Please wander around our virtual farm.
-Much is still "under construction," but we hope you will explore the pages on gardens, forests, tobacco, and poultry using the tabs to the left.
+Like an actual farm, this virtual one continues to develop over time, so we don't think of it as being finished.
+But we do hope that you will explore the pages on gardens, forests, soil, tobacco, poultry, draft animals, bees, orchards, and water using the tabs to the left.

 The purpose of this exhibit is to represent some of the common features of western North Carolina farms during the first half of the twentieth century.
 This tour is not based on any single farm; instead, it collects images of and articles about a variety of places from the period between roughly 1920 and 1950.